dominodatalab/skuber/README.md

+# Fork note

+This is a fork of doriordan/skuber maintained by Domino Data Lab.
+The default branch here is ddl-master that includes some changes for our own uses of the library.
+E.g. plugins to support publishing to our internal repo while we wait on the upstream to issue new releases.
+We will eagerly merge our feature branches into this branch while they are pending review at the upstream project.

 # Skuber

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a fully featured, high-level and strongly typed Scala API for managing Kubernetes cluster resources (such as Pods, Services, Deployments, ReplicaSets, Ingresses  etc.) via the Kubernetes REST API server